addyklicks/file-service-server/readme.md

 ### Scalability and Reliability
 - **Horizontal Pod Autoscaling (HPA)**: Configure Kubernetes HPA to auto-scale application pods based on resource usage.
 - **Readiness and Liveness Probes**: Add health checks in `deployment.yaml` to monitor pod health and availability.
+- **Hard-Coding RollingUpdate**: In the current setup, Rolling Update is the default update strategy in Kubernetes deployments, it is explicitly configured in the deployment.yaml file of the project.
+Kubernetes deployments inherently use the RollingUpdate strategy unless otherwise specified..
 - **Zero-Downtime Deployments**: Use `RollingUpdate` strategy in Kubernetes to prevent disruptions during deployments.

 ### Monitoring and Logging